s4gh/vscode-jshell-notebooks/README.md

 # JShell Notebook

-This plugin provides support for notebools which can have markdown documentation cells and code cells.
+This plugin provides support for notebooks which can have markdown documentation cells and code cells.
 It uses JShell to evaluate code snippets

 # Features
 - Interactive notebooks where you can have combination of code cells and markdown cells